8 in 10 young single S'poreans want to marry: Survey

 Two weeks of paid paternity leave, which was introduced in 2017, seems to play a key part in couples having children.

-About 97 per cent of married respondents agreed that paternity leave allowed fathers to play a bigger role in their newborn's life while 77 per cent felt paternity leave would make or had made it easier for them to have children.
+About 97 per cent of married respondents agreed that paternity leave allowed fathers to play a bigger role in their newborn baby's life while 77 per cent felt paternity leave would make or had made it easier for them to have children.

 Flexible work arrangements are also a key factor in encouraging couples to have children, according to the data.